averagehuman/doc-javanotes/javanotes/13/quiz.rst

 Quiz on Chapter 13
 ------------------

-T his page contains questions on Chapter 13 of ` Introduction to Programming Using Java `_.
+This page contains questions on Chapter 13 of Introduction to Programming Using Java.
 You should be able to answer these questions after studying that chapter.
 Sample answers to these questions can be found `here`_.